urbancitysky/Html2Excel/README.md

-### Welcome to the small tool for Excel
+# Welcome to the small tool for Excel

-Function: for converting html into cells
+Feature: for converting html into cells